owingit/owingit.github.io/_photo_gallery/chairlake2.md

 ---
 image_path: /images/chairlake2.jpg
-title: Was it you in the chair?
+title: Was it you?
+In the chair, waiting for time to reveal itself?
 ---